Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 marked by the fact that many participants fell sick because of malaria: the cardinals were forced to set aside their

-differences and elected pope the relatively young (he was 55) Cardinal Maffeo Barberini who chose to be called Pope Urban VIII; while the pontificate of Pope Urban VII is recorded among the shortest ones (13 days), that of
+differences and elected pope the relatively young (he was 55) Cardinal Maffeo Barberini who chose to be called Pope Urban VIII; his pontificate was among the longest ones (21 years).
+He

 followed the tradition of his predecessors and appointed cardinals his brother Antonio and his nephews Francesco and Antonio; Carlo, another brother, was appointed